Butler Bulldogs: Butler Health & Rec. Center

 Butler University broke ground on its new, 85000 sqft Health and Recreation Complex (HRC) in June 2005.
-The HRC offers many new services to students, faculty and staff, while expanding others presently available.
-In addition to being the headquarters for Butler's department of recreation, the HRC also houses Counseling and Consultation Services, Health Education and Health Services, making it a true wellness center on campus.
-Since opening Aug 30, 2006, over 250,000 participants have enjoyed it so far.
+The HRC offers many new services to students, faculty, and staff, while expanding others presently available.
+In addition to being the headquarters for Butler's department of recreation, the HRC also houses Counseling and Consultation Services, Health Education and Health Services, making it a wellness center on campus.

-Paul D. "Tony" Hinkle

 While the Fieldhouse provided a nationally acclaimed setting for Butler athletics, it was Paul D. "Tony" Hinkle, credited with inventing the orange basketball, who brought national recognition to the school as a coach and athletic administrator.
 He came to Butler in 1921 and remained with the university until his death in 1992.
 Hinkle served as a teacher, coach and athletic administrator for nearly half a century and compiled more than 1,000 victories with the school's football, basketball and baseball teams.
 The Bulldogs have carried on the winning traditions set forth by Hinkle.
 In the past decade, Butler teams have captured 26 conference championships (in four different leagues).
 The Bulldogs have made appearances in NCAA National Championship Tournaments in men's and women's basketball, men's soccer, volleyball, men's cross country, lacrosse, and baseball.
 Butler won the James J. McCafferty trophy, awarded annually by the conference for all-sports excellence based on conference championship points, five times, including three-straight from 1996–97 to 1998–99 and back-to-back years in 2001–02 and 2002–03.